 If the performance on mobile is a lot worse, or better, than the other devices, then I like to create mobile-only campaigns.
 The main reason is because of the good old saying: Out of sight, out of mind.

-Yes, there are strong segmentation options built into the AdWords interface and most third-party reporting tools.
+Yes, there are strong segmentation options built into the Google Ads interface and most third-party reporting tools.
 BUT it’s not right in my face.
 A poor performing mobile campaign can easily hide behind a successful desktop campaign.

 Yes, I can go into the segmentation, but take a look at the two screenshots below and tell me, which one are you more likely to take action on?